mkdocs/mkdocs/docs/dev-guide/plugins.md

 ```

 Once a plugin has been successfully installed, it is ready to use.
 It just needs
 to be [enabled](#using-plugins) in the configuration file.
-The [Best-of-MkDocs]
+The [Catalog]
-page has a large list of plugins that you can install and use.
+repository has a large ranked list of plugins that you can install and use.

 ## Using Plugins